humanova/bilge/README.md

 Bilge is an NLP analysis service, specifically built to run NER and Sentiment Analysis models on posts scraped using [mergen](https://github.com/humanova/mergen).

 Using Redis pub/sub channels to recieve posts, PostgreSQL to store the analysis results.
-Redis is also used as a Message Broker to schedule NLP tasks for bilge workers to process.
+Redis is also used to schedule NLP tasks for bilge workers to process.

 Altough easily modifiable, bilge has minimal 'data cleaning' features.
-This service was built according to my OSINT projects needs.
+This service was built according to the needs of my OSINT project.

 ![metabase dashboard 1](media/metabase_dashboard_1.png)